official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 UNSCOM’s rights and privileges and on several occasions “attempted to dictate how and to what extent” those rights should be exercised.

-116 UN Security Council, 23 August 1996, ‘Statement by the President of the Security Council’
+[^116]: UN Security Council, 23 August 1996, ‘Statement by the President of the Security Council’
-(S/PRST/1996/36).
-117 UN Security Council, 3 September 1996, ‘Letter dated 3 September 1996 from the Executive Chairman
+[^117]: UN Security Council, 3 September 1996, ‘Letter dated 3 September 1996 from the Executive Chairman
-of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1996/714).

 68

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 256. Mr Ekéus concluded that the visit had been useful, clarifying the respective positions of Iraq and UNSCOM and narrowing certain differences.
 UNSCOM would